How Did Work Train Fight Score Overall?

 Pricing

-If you’re looking for a longer-term commitment, memberships are available from $160 for full gym access, up to $220 for full gym access as well as a WTF class every day of the month.
+If you’re looking for a longer-term commitment, memberships are available from $125 for four classes a month, $160 for gym access only, up to $245 for full gym access and an WTF class every day of the month.

-Drop-in sessions are available at $42 per class, with smaller commitment packages also available, starting at a five pack for $190.
+Drop-in sessions are available at $44 per class, with smaller commitment packages also available, starting at a five-pack for $200.